Zalizyaka-Ney/handy.storage/README.md

-Handy Storage is a framework simpifying work with SQLite databases for Android developers.
+Handy Storage is a framework simplifying work with SQLite databases for Android developers.
 It's based on the java reflection API.

 ### Import. ###